New Rules on the Deductibility of Net Business Interest Expense

 10. Taxpayers can choose to follow proposed regulations rather than the final regulations through 2020 tax year as long as they apply the rules consistently.

 This article was contributed by Slayton Gilmore, CPA, a Supervisor in our Tax Group.
-The regulations mentioned in the article can be found here and here.
-If you need the advice of a Smith & Howard tax professional, please complete the contact form below.
+If you need the advice of a Smith and Howard tax professional, please complete the contact form below.
 Be sure to provide some background on your question so that we can direct your inquiry to the most appropriate tax professional.

 If you have any questions and would like to connect with a team member please call 404-874-6244 or contact an advisor below.CONTACT AN ADVISOR